HanadaLee/openresty/README.md

 # Continuous Integration and Releases

-GitHub Actions and GitLab CI build and test both `linux/amd64` and `linux/arm64` images.
-The release version is `RESTY_VERSION.RESTY_RELEASE`: CI reads `RESTY_VERSION` from the pinned upstream commit's `util/ver`, while `RESTY_RELEASE` comes from the Dockerfile.
+GitHub Actions builds and tests both `linux/amd64` and `linux/arm64` images.
+The release version is
+`RESTY_VERSION.RESTY_RELEASE`: CI reads `RESTY_VERSION` from the pinned upstream commit's `util/ver`, while `RESTY_RELEASE` comes from the Dockerfile.